custom-components/pyscript/docs/overview.rst

 `README <https://github.com/craigbarratt/hass-pyscript-jupyter/blob/master/README.md>`__.
-There is also a `Jupyter notebook tutorial <https://nbviewer.jupyter.org/github/craigbarratt/hass-pyscript-jupyter/blob/master/pyscript_tutorial.ipynb>`__, which can be downloaded and run interactively in Jupyter notebook connected to your live HASS with pyscript.
+There is also a `Jupyter notebook tutorial <https://nbviewer.jupyter.org/github/craigbarratt/hass-pyscript-jupyter/blob/master/pyscript_tutorial.ipynb>`__, which can be downloaded and run interactively in Jupyter notebook or VSC connected to your live HASS with pyscript.

 Pyscript provides functionality that complements the existing